Who We Are: Grace History

 Excerpted from “History of Grace Church 1854-1984” by Suzanne B. Geissler.

 Grace Church began as a mission of St. Peters Church, Morristown.
 The mission period (1850-1854) saw the establishment of regular services, choir, church school, confirmation instruction, evening lectures, etc. From its beginnings the church has had a strong tradition of incorporating music into the liturgy.
 Even before it became an independent parish in 1854, the congregation had a choir and sung services on a regular basis.

 Following its incorporation as an independent parish in 1854, the parish established itself during the next 30 years to be financially and demographically stable.
+The building was consecrated by Bishop Doane on May 18th, 1857.
 There were difficulties during these early years, most notably the rapid turnover of rectors – seven in twenty-eight years.
 Fortunately, this situation was counterbalanced by the fact that the wardens and vestry remained in office for many years, providing continuity and stability.
 The parish was small but active, with approximately 30-40 families and, for the time, was quite heterogeneous racially, socially, and economically.